Netronome/nfp-drv-kmods/README.md

 networking devices (netdevs) and/or user space access to the device via a character device.

+The VF driver for NFP4000 and NFP6000 is available in upstream Linux kernel since `4.5` release.
+The PF driver was added in Linux `4.11`.
+This repository contains the same driver as upstream with necessary compatibility code to make the latest version of the code build for older kernels.
+We currently support kernels back to the `3.8` version, support for older versions can be added if necessary.

+Compared to upstream drivers this repository contains:
+ - non-PCI transport support to enable building the driver for the on-chip control processor;
+ - support for netdev-based communication with the on-chip control processor;
+ - optional low-level user space ABI for accessing card internals.

 For more information, please visit: http://www.netronome.com

 If questions arise or an issue is identified related the released